StayinHazey/test/README.md

-# test
+# Taco Learning
-test / learning repo
 i did this in the terminal yo.

-Apparently this project is now about tacos, lmao.
+This project somehow ended up becoming about tacos.
+Nice.

+### Github Page
+If you want to learn about [tacos](https://stayinhazey.github.io/test/)